Let your imagination free with these fantasy blackwork patterns which you can download directly to your device.

 As this blackwork dragon has four legs, it is a Chinese beast, said to be a symbol of good luck, power and strength.
 Unlike western dragons, he is not aggressive, but benevolent.

 The other mythological creature featured in my fantasy blackwork collection is the mermaid.

 Some cultures think that mermaids are nasty and connected with shipwrecks and drowning, while others consider them as friendly and tell stories of them falling in love with humans.
 I like to think of Marina as belonging to the second group.

-If you haven't tackled this technique before you might like to download my ebook.
+If you haven't tackled this technique before, you might like to download my ebook.
 Blackwork for Beginners to learn the basics.

 Downloadable Chart £5.00

 Although it looks intricate, this fantasy blackwork mermaid's tail is easier to stitch than it may appear.
-You can stitch the base pattern across the whole area and then build up additional stitches to give the shaded effect to the front edge.
+You can stitch the base pattern across the complete area and then build up additional stitches to give the shaded effect to the front edge.

 The seascape behind her is framed with a border reminiscent of seashells.

 Downloadable Chart £4.50